-Thurston Lava Tube sits at an elevation of 3,900 feet on Kilauea Volcano.
+Thurston Lava Tube lies at an elevation of 3,900 feet on the flanks of Kilauea Volcano.
 Shortly after leaving the parking area, the path descends into a pit crater, created when the surrounding magma chamber suddenly collapsed during the eruption.
 As you drop into the pit crater there is a mystical, almost prehistoric feel as the path winds through a forest of giant Hapu'u ferns, Ohia Lehua trees and other lush tropical vegetation.
 The air is moist and cool.

 Lava tubes are one of the more fascinating spectacles created when a volcano erupts and the lava solidifies.
 Many of these caves or tunnels can be found on the Big Island.
 Thurston is massive, 600 feet long with a ceiling height of more than 20 feet in places.
 When it was discovered in 1913, the ceiling was covered with lava stalactites; no more.
 Sadly, collectors all but destroyed the original appearance of the cave.

 When you reach the entrance to Nahuku try to imagine how it must have appeared several hundred years ago, a mammoth flow of molten lava as tall as a house oozing from one of Kilauea's many eruptions.
 As you walk through its depths, consider that lava still flows through similar tubes not far away at the Pu'u 'Ō'ō vent.

 During an eruption, a lava tube acts as a pipe for molten lava, forming when the thicker and slower moving outer surface of the lava stream cools and begins to form a hard outer shell.
 The result is a tunnel that insulates the liquid lava, allowing it to continue flowing, sometimes for many miles.
 After the faster moving lava inside the tunnel has passed through and stopped flowing, the cave that is left behind is a lava tube.